meyersj/geotweet/README.md

 ### About

-This project contains command line utility to log tweets from the [Twitter Streaming API](https://dev.twitter.com/streaming/reference/post/statuses/filter) and load them into Amazon S3 Buckets.
+This project contains a command line utility to log tweets from the [Twitter Streaming API](https://dev.twitter.com/streaming/reference/post/statuses/filter) and load them into Amazon S3 Buckets.
-Also allows you to download Geofabrik OSM extracts, filter out POI nodes and load the data S3 Buckets.
+You can also download Geofabrik OSM extracts, filter out Point-of-Interest nodes and load them data S3 Buckets.
 The OSM and Twitter log files in S3 are used as input for Elastic MapReduce jobs.